Social Media Ads Cost Breakdown: Facebook, Instagram, TikTok, and Pinterest

 Financial planning is a huge part of effective advertising.
 A good channel strategy needs to account for how each piece uniquely adds to your bottom line and the length of time before you can expect a return on investment.
-Diversification strives to succeed in both these areas by using different channels to optimize your overall marketing budget.
+Channel diversification strives to succeed in both these areas by using different channels to optimize your overall marketing budget.

 Here’s a quick example of how diversification can optimize your marketing spend and outcomes across your buyer journey: